theKashey/react-focus-lock/README.md

   - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.
   - `group` named focus group for focus scattering aka [combined lock targets](https://github.com/theKashey/vue-focus-lock/issues/2)
   - `whiteList` you could _whitelist_ locations FocusLock should carry about.
 Everything outside it will ignore.
 For example - any modals.
+  - `as` if you need to change internal `div` element, to any other
+  - `lockProps` to pass any extra props (except className) to the internal wrapper.

 # Behavior
  0. It will always keep focus inside Lock.